department-of-veterans-affairs/va.gov-team/products/search/README.md

 ## The Problem

-Since the release of the modernized VA.gov in 2018, there has been no dedicated focus to optimize VA.gov's search experience -- both off-site (organic) and on-site -- to the benefit of our unique users.
-And yet, search is a primary utility/tool for VA.gov's users-- e.g., more than 40% of daily site visitors are referred by search engines and more than 10% of daily visitors use site search.
+Since the release of the modernized VA.gov in November 2018, there has been no dedicated focus to optimize VA.gov's search experience -- both off-site (organic) and on-site -- to the benefit of our unique users.
+And yet, search is a primary utility/tool for the modernized VA.gov's users-- e.g., more than 40% of daily site visitors (*validate) are referred by search engines and more than 10% of daily visitors (*validate) use site search.

 Clearly, providing an authoritative, reliable and modern off-site and on-site experience for Veterans fully aligns with our North Star goals of: